Complete guide to use the bus in Porto

 Each SMS sent costs 0.25€.

 Transport of strollers, wheelchairs, pets, bikes and surfboards on the bus in Porto

 Strollers and wheelchairs can travel on buses that have the universal symbol of accessibility, since only these have a reserved seat and an appropriate seat belt.
 For safety reasons, only a stroller or a wheelchair can travel on a bus at the same time.

 However, it is forbidden to carry bikes, and surfboards can only be carried on the platform near the exit door of the bus.

 For those who have animals, it is possible to transport them in all the buses in Porto as long as they are in good health and are transported in proper containers.

 The animals must be transported safely and never occupying a place.
 The transport of animals does not have any additional cost.

-4 – When you are arriving at your exit stop, you must press the STOP button and get closer to the edge of the door, so that the driver can stop in safety
+4 – When you are arriving at your exit stop, press the STOP button and get closer to the exit door, in order to avoid delays.

-5- There are priority places for the elderly, disabled, pregnant and for people accompanying children.
-Anyone can enjoy these places but are obliged to stand up as soon as a passenger with any of these conditions enters the vehicle.
+5- There are priority places for the elderly, disabled, pregnant women and for people accompanying children.
+Anyone can use these places but are obliged to stand up as soon as a passenger with any of these conditions enters the vehicle.

 6- Eating, drinking and smoking inside the bus is strictly forbidden.